espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Incredible Scout.md

 When you scout, you are particularly alert for danger, granting your allies precious moments to prepare to fight.

-When using the [[Scout]] exploration activity, you grant your allies a +2 circumstance bonus to their initiative rolls instead of a +1 circumstance bonus.
+When using the [[z_mechanics/PF2e Mechanics_1.5_09122024/PF2e Journals/Archetypes/Scout]] exploration activity, you grant your allies a +2 circumstance bonus to their initiative rolls instead of a +1 circumstance bonus.